infamoussoap/PortfolioStuff/README.md

 It is really the constrained portfolio optimization that I am interested in.

 As an individual investor, I do not have limitless amounts of money to re-balance my portfolio, unlike institutional investors.
-I only have a fixed amount, say $1,000, to invest with.
-The new problem is then, given I only have $1,000 what is the combination of stocks I can buy to minimise the volatility and maximise the returns.
+Suppose I only have a fixed amount, say $1,000, to invest with.
+The new problem is then: given I only have
+$1,000, what is the best combination of stocks I can buy to minimise the volatility and maximise the returns.

 From my 1 minute of research, I have not seen anyone else do this, but I'm most likely very wrong.
 I also don't really see how one can alter the efficient frontier to solve this problem.